caleblent/DeterministicPasswordVault/README.md

 1. Remove "Calculate" button/column, as it calculates automatically
 1. Add "Length" column with + and - buttons (default value: 12)
-1. "Add New" button near bottom to add more rows
 1. Ability to save and load user configuration settings locally
+1. Ability to add, edit, and delete rows

 # Progress